AlexGidiotis/DANCER-summ/README.md

 This repository contains code for the paper [A Divide-and-Conquer Approach to the Summarization of Long Documents](https://arxiv.org/abs/2004.06190), which was published in the IEEE/ACM Transactions on Audio, Speech, and Language Processing.

-_Note: The model implementation, initial models and ROUGE implementations are different from the original published paper, so the results might be a bit different._
+_Note: The model implementation, initial model checkpoints and ROUGE implementations are different from the original published paper, so the results might be a bit different._

 ## Data